How To Calculate Retail Conversion Rate

 Well, it seemed busier this week, and our sales were up, so we must be doing something right.
 Right?

 But without metrics, it’s difficult to know where you should attribute your growth or your decline.
+One such metric is understanding what is retail conversion.

 One vital question you should be asking that can help you better understand and answer all these questions is, What is my retail conversion rate?